Do you measure yourself against other artists—and feel like you aren’t good enough? Does that comparison make you feel like giving up?

 When someone told me that artists don’t make money, I studied science at university, but I didn’t love science the way I loved creating art, so I switched to studying 2D Animation.

-After years of cramming for exams and writing scientific reports, I switched and studied 2D Animation.
-I worked for 5 years in animation studios that produced cartoons for TV, music videos and movies.
-Then I moved away in a bigger city and got a job in an advertising department.
-There was no drawing involved at all.
-I was hired for my knowledge of a software.
-Later, I started doing video editing and I felt I was a bit closer to animation.
-I was making little movies.
+I worked for five years in animation studios that produced cartoons, music videos, and movies.
+Then I got a job in an advertising department with no drawing involved at all.
+I got frustrated with my lack of creative outlets and my skills languished.
+When I started doing video editing to make little movies, I felt I was a bit closer to animation, but I wasn’t where I wanted to be.

-During that time, I was only drawing for myself, sketching in my daily subway rides.
-I also took life drawing classes, and would draw in cafés.
-My skills were not as good as they used to be.
-I would just maintain them and was not progressing.
-I wasn’t making any finished pieces, either animated or illustrated.
+During that time, I was only drawing for myself; sketching in my daily subway rides, taking life drawing classes, and drawing in cafés.
+I was maintaining my skills, but not progressing, and not making any finished pieces.